 Tropical Plant and Soil Sciences

-*R. E. Paull, PhD (Chair)—plant growth & development, postharvest handling
+*R. E. Paull, PhD (Chair)—plant growth and development, postharvest handling

 Cooperating Graduate Faculty

 C. I. Evensen, PhD—water quality extension, environmental education

 Degrees Offered: BS, MS, and PhD in tropical plant and soil sciences, minor in plant production and management, agribusiness certificate

 The Tropical Plant and Soil Sciences (TPSS) program at UH Manoa is unique.
 Students have an opportunity to take courses in tropical flower, fruit, and vegetable crop production, turf and landscape management, plant physiology, breeding and genetics, and soil science.
 They learn about the full spectrum of subjects and activities required to understand and responsibly manage land, water, crops, and their environments for the benefit of humankind.
 In addition, they learn about the adaptation and application of new technologies, such as molecular biotechnology, computer-based systems, and the internet, to enhance plant production systems, assure a safe food supply, and protect the environment.